rapid7/insightconnect-plugins/plugins/microsoft_intune/help.md

 * Initiate a Windows Defender Antivirus scan on a machine.
 * Get information about the device
 * Get information about the Autopilot device
+* Get information about managed applications
+* Search for devices by ID, name or email
 * Run a quick or full scan of the device
+* Delete the device from Autopilot and Intune
+* Reboot, sync or wipe the device

 # Requirements